 1. The general trade-off between warmth and mobility: Thicker gloves provide extra heat reservation but allow less movement between fingers.

 2. If you would like extra warmth, heated gloves and heated glove liners are also available.

 3. Make sure the liners are removable so that you can dry them for the next day.
 Wet glove liners become almost useless for insulation.

 Helmets may or may not be required, depends on where you ride your snowmobile.
 However, a helmet is essential for your safety and provides insulation for you in the cold weather.

 In terms of fitting, it’s best if you go instore to try it out.
 Or, go for the stores that allow a free return policy.

 Modular helmets are the safest in the case of an accident.
 Full face, dual-sport styles are also recommended.

 Full-face coverings are also recommended for extra warmth and protection against the strong wind.
 You don’t want your nose to get frostbite!
-Dickeys and balaclavas are an excellent example of face covering.
+Dickeys and balaclavas are excellent examples of face covering.
 You should consider soft and warm materials when looking for this type of face covering.

-The most crucial factor to consider when choosing the right goggles is finding a pair that prevent fogging.
+The most crucial factor to consider when choosing the proper goggles is finding a pair that prevents fogging.
 You don’t want to be riding, and suddenly you breathe, and the world turns foggy.
-A dual-pane lens is the best type for anti-fogging.
+Goggles with the dual-pane lens are the best types for anti-fogging.

 Alternatively, you can spray an anti-fogging spray on the goggles for the same result as well.